cyve/performance-guidelines/symfony.md

 - Use in memory filesystem to speed up I/O.
 - Use SQL transactions to reset database to avoid recreate a new database for each test.
 - Use `fingers_crossed` [Monolog handler](https://symfony.com/doc/5.4/logging.html#handlers-that-modify-log-entries) to reduce the amount of log.
+- Set `doctrine.dbal.logging: false` (in case of error, the stacktrace will contain the SQL query anyway)
+- Use [paratest](https://github.com/paratestphp/paratest) to parallelize tests
+- Disable code coverage if not necessary
+- Rollback the test database after each test instead of creating a new one

 ### Other links
 - https://symfony.com/doc/5.4/performance.html